jchartrand/CWRC-Git/README.md

 * change some stuff to satisfy new test

-NOTE:  if you are working from a fork of the repo, then commit change to github and submit a pull request

-### Release to NPM
+### Commit to Github / Build in Travis / Release to NPM

 If you are working within a cloned copy, do the following to setup automatic semantic release through continuous integration using semantic-release (which in turn uses Travis) and commitizen.
 Otherwise, if you are working from a fork, then submit a pull-request.